Kyelin25/sdmx-friendly/explanations/Base/Item.md

 Artefacts that inherit from Item inherit the parent-child relationship, but flavour it so it can only refer to artefacts of the same type.
 That is, a Code can only have Codes as children, not any Item.

 As an IdentifiableArtefact (inherited through NameableArtefact), an Item can only be referenced **through** its parent ItemScheme.
-In order to do this, each Item in an ItemScheme must have a unique identifier amongst its siblings (Items with the same parent Item, or with no parent Item). **Note**: The SDMX standard does not specify how unique the identifier must be (i.e. globally unique vs unique in an ItemScheme vs unique to its parent Item).
-The SdmxSource (an open-source reference implementation of SDMX) documentation states that an Item need only be unique amongst its siblings, but whenever I try do this **using** .NET SdmxSource it complains of duplicate identifiers.
-From what I can see, as at version 1.18.0, unless you're using the Java implementation of SdmxSource, you'll need to have Items unique in the entire ItemScheme.
+In order to do this, each Item in an ItemScheme must have a unique identifier **to some degree** (i.e. unique within its ItemScheme vs unique amongst its siblings).
+Unfortunately, which is the case depends on the concrete implementations of ItemScheme and Item (just to confuse you).
+I will explain in each one specifically how to identify an individual Item.